SuperDami/react-native-custom-navigation/README.md

 ```

 Your route object should contain component object for the page to render.
-I would like setting a backButton component for each view stack, also you can pass this and manage the back-
-button by your navigation-bar.
+I would like setting a back-button component for each view stack, also you can pass this and manage the back-button by your navigation-bar.

 ```javascript